 Not only does Dr. Ming Tea describe their products as effective for weight loss, but the brand also describes both of their teas as "detox" teas.

-One of the most popular YouTube videos explaining why "detox tea" claims are highly questionable and potentially unscientific comes from a channel called "Doctor Mike" and has over 1 million views at the time of updating this article.
+One of the most popular YouTube videos explaining why "detox tea" claims are highly questionable and potentially unscientific comes from a creator named "Doctor Mike," and has over 1 million views at the time of updating this article: